Tagirijus/plainvoice/DEVELOPMENT.md

 Finally there are the additional fields, which are basically just keys, which may exist in the YAML and the DataModel assigns them to the internal additional fields dict.
 That way a user can even have additional key+value paris on the fly to be used in the Jinja template later directly.

+### DocumentLink

+This class represents a single link between two documents.
+It can generate a unique id for this link based on the filenames of the linked documents.
+Also it can return the name or even the whole Document object of either of the two linked documents.
+Also it can be used to unconnect the documents and thus deleting the link completely.

+The plan is that this class will be used by DocumentRepository.

 ### DocumentType

 This class is for describing a Document class.
 The idea is that the user should be able to create own document types later and the Document class can be more flexible that way.
 With this class the user can describe the fixed fields or a DataModel object.
 Also this object holds the information about where such documents are being stored (e.g. folder).